 Phillies vs Marlins Odds, Spread, and Total

-The Philadelphia Phillies look to extend their winning streak to six games.
-The Phillies are 43-29 and sit second in the NL East Division.
-They currently hold the top seed…
+The Philadelphia Phillies look to bounce back from their 8-3 loss to the Miami Marlins in Game 2.
+The Phillies are 43-30 and sit second in the NL East Division….

-The Philadelphia Phillies look to extend their winning streak to six games.
+The Philadelphia Phillies look to bounce back from their 8-3 loss to the Miami Marlins in Game 2.

 Spread